What is Automated Speed Enforcement?

 Do Speeding Camera Tickets Have Demerit Points?

-Similar to a Red Light Camera ticket, we generally do not assist people with contesting these charges.
-The assumption is that the money you would spend hiring us is better used dealing with the fine since there are no points and no impact on insurance rates.
+Similar to a Red Light Camera ticket, we normally do not assist people with contesting these charges.
+The assumption is that the money you would spend hiring us is better used dealing with the fine since there are no points and typically no impact on insurance rates.
 If you have received one of these speeding camera tickets and still think you may want representation for defending against the charge, feel free to contact us to discuss your options.

 The rules around this new tactic are outlined in a regulation added to the Highway Traffic Act, which can be reviewed here